 Across industry, the Executing Process Group entails the following core tasks:

-Because the majority of the budget for a project will be spent attending to the details of the execution processes, it is important that project managers have a clear set of goals and a realistic time line from the very beginning.
-Before the project gets into full swing it is important to check the scheduling and phasing details to be sure that related tasks, such as obtaining permits, can be obtained on time.
+Because the majority of the budget for a project will be spent attending to the details of the execution processes, it is important that project managers have a clear set of goals and a realistic timeline from the very beginning.
+Before the project gets into full swing it is important to check the scheduling and phasing details to be sure that related tasks, such as obtaining permits, can be obtained from time.

 Conducting routine quality assurance checks helps a project manager make necessary adjustments when needed.
 In addition, the quality assurance process also provides data to share with stakeholders to ensure them the project is moving along on time and within budget.